wexw/Joint-Registration-of-Multiple-Point-Clouds-for-Fast-Particle-Fusion-in-Localization-Microscopy/README.md

 Then, run MATLAB and set USE_GPU parameters to 0 or 1 whether you plan to use GPU or not and run the demo script.

-### Examples
+### Example Usage
-Examples of how to use the code on experimental and simulated data is shown in the MATLAB script Demo_JCC_3D.m for the 3D case.
+Examples of how to use the code on simulated data is shown in the MATLAB script Demo_JCC_3D.m for the 3D case.

 ## Acknowledgements
+Thanks to Ronald Ligteringen for his help in testing and compiling the code.
+Thanks to Sobhan Haghparast for his efforts in improving the mex files.

 We reused and adapted some files from the following sources:

-[1] Huijben, Teun APM, et al. "Detecting structural heterogeneity in single-molecule localization microscopy data."
-Nature communications 12.1 (2021): 3791.
+[1] Haghparast, Sobhan, et al. <S.Haghparast@tudelft.nl>  Continuous heterogeneity detection https://gitlab.tudelft.nl/imphys/ci/chd

 [2] Heydarian, Hamidreza, et al. "Template-free 2D particle fusion in localization microscopy."
 Nature methods 15.10 (2018): 781-784.

 [3] Heydarian, Hamidreza, et al. "3D particle averaging and detection of macromolecular symmetry in localization microscopy."
 Nature Communications 12.1 (2021): 2847.

-[4] Haghparast, Sobhan, et al. <S.Haghparast@tudelft.nl>  Continuous heterogeneity detection https://gitlab.tudelft.nl/imphys/ci/chd
+[4] Huijben, Teun APM, et al. "Detecting structural heterogeneity in single-molecule localization microscopy data."
+Nature communications 12.1 (2021): 3791.

 ## Further questions
 For any other questions regarding this software, you can Search issues section or open a new topic there.